-IMPORTANT:
+Important:

-• For any of the specific substances listed in Table 2 of the scope of this Chapter, you need to follow the medical evaluation procedures found in the Chapters regulating those substances if employee exposure routinely exceeds the AL or PEL.
+For any of the specific substances listed in Table 2 of the scope of this chapter, you need to follow the medical evaluation procedures found in the chapters regulating those substances if employee exposure routinely exceeds the AL or PEL.
 For all other employee exposures follow this section to determine medical evaluation procedures.

-- (1) Make medical evaluations available when: - An employee develops signs or symptoms associated with a hazardous substance from laboratory exposure. - Any emergency situation that could cause a hazardous exposure, such as a spill, leak, or explosion, occurs. - A medical provider recommends a follow-up evaluation. - Exposure monitoring for any of the substances found in Table 2 reveals exposures routinely over the action level (AL) or in the absence of an AL the permissible exposure level (PEL). - (2) Make sure medical evaluations are provided at reasonable times and places, and at no cost to employees.
+- (1) You must make medical evaluations available when: - (a) An employee develops signs or symptoms associated with a hazardous substance from laboratory exposure. - (b) Any emergency situation that could cause a hazardous exposure, such as a spill, leak, or explosion, occurs. - (c) A medical provider recommends a follow-up evaluation. - (d) Exposure monitoring for any of the substances found in Table 2 reveals exposures routinely over the action level (AL) or in the absence of an AL the permissible exposure level (PEL). - (2) You must make sure medical evaluations are provided at reasonable times and places, and at no cost to employees.